• +91 7821055537, +91 9982201414

 Step 10: Monetization

-Monetization is a crucial phase in any project or business.
-It involves devising strategies to generate revenue from the product or service offered.
-Effective monetization ensures the sustainability and growth of the business by converting user engagement into financial gains.
+Monetization is crucial in projects or businesses, involving strategies to generate revenue from products or services.
+Effective monetization ensures sustainability and growth by turning user engagement into revenue gains.

-This step requires careful planning, understanding the target audience, and selecting the right revenue streams, such as subscriptions, advertising, or product sales.
-Successfully implementing monetization strategies can lead to increased profitability and long-term success.
-Popular monetization options in idle games include:
+This step needs careful planning, understanding the target audience, and choosing revenue streams like subscriptions, ads, or product sales.
+Implementing these strategies can boost profitability and long-term success.
+Common options in idle games include:

 • Rewarded ads (double production for 2 mins)